easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

-      Incorrectly adjusted!
+      Model is correctly specified.
-      To estimate the direct effect, do not adjust for `x1`.
+      No adjustment needed to estimate the direct effect of `exposure` on `outcome`.

       Identification of total effects

-      Incorrectly adjusted!
+      Model is correctly specified.
-      To estimate the total effect, do not adjust for `x1`.
+      No adjustment needed to estimate the total effect of `exposure` on `outcome`.

 ---